iRitiLopes/developer-code-challenge/README.md

 people about their knowledge.

 ## Challenges:
-Here is the list os challenges we already have:
+Here is the list of challenges we already have:
 - [Geoshape Challenge](geoshape_challenge/)
 - [Summoner Challenge](summoner_challenge/)